sirrrich/vex2pdf/README.md

 - When set to "true" or not set (default): A "Vulnerabilities" section will be shown with a "No Vulnerabilities reported" message
 - When set to "false": The Vulnerabilities section will be completely omitted from the PDF

+#### VEX2PDF_SHOW_OSS_LICENSES

+Shows all relevant OSS licenses and quits the application.
+Currently shows :

+- MIT License for the current software
+- SIL License for the liberation-fonts

+#### VEX2PDF_VERSION_INFO

+Shows version information prior to running software normally
 Example:
 ```bash
 # To hide the Vulnerabilities section when no vulnerabilities exist this is mostly useful when a report for a bom is generated